Queens Court

 US Sports Media Gap

-Despite this momentum, women’s sports continue to receive only a small fraction of mainstream media coverage.
-In the U.S., women’s sports account for just 8% of total sports media coverage, leaving fans to rely on fragmented platforms and manual searches to follow teams, players and stories they care about.
+Women’s sports only receive a fraction of mainstream media coverage.
+In the U.S., it accounts for just 8% of total sports media coverage, leaving fans to rely on fragmented platforms and manual searches to follow teams, players and stories they care about.

 Men